Legal December 08, 2025 11 min read 2416 views

 • Replaces a missing CP12 only at eviction time

-Best Practices to Protect Your Section 21 Rights
+Best Practices to Protect Your Position

-To avoid Section 21 problems, follow these rules:
+To reduce possession risk, follow these rules:

-• Give the initial CP12 before or at move-in
+• Give the initial CP12 before or at move-in where required

 • Send each renewal within 28 days of the check